-Diana Murray's forthcoming picture books include: NED THE KNITTING PIRATE illustrated by Leslie Lammle (Roaring Brook Press /Macmillan, 2016); CITY SHAPES illustrated by Bryan Collier (Little, Brown, 2016); and GRIMELDA THE VERY MESSY WITCH, plus a sequel, illustrated by Heather Ross (Katherine Tegen Books /HarperCollins, 2016, 2017).
+Diana Murray's other forthcoming picture books include: CITY SHAPES illustrated by Bryan Collier (Little, Brown, June 2016); GRIMELDA: THE VERY MESSY WITCH, plus a sequel, illustrated by Heather Ross (Katherine Tegen Books /HarperCollins, July 2016, 2017); and NED THE KNITTING PIRATE illustrated by Leslie Lammle (Roaring Brook Press /Macmillan, August 2016).

 Diana Murray received the 2014 SCBWI Magazine Merit Award for her poem, "Ocean Beach" (Highlights, August 2013).

 Diana also won the 2013 SCBWI Magazine Merit Award for her poem, "Sandy Surprise" (Clubhouse Jr., August 2012), which was illustrated beautifully by Patrice Barton.